Local sports roundup:Onalaska girls soccer season comes to an end, Legion baseball season begins

 La Crescent 11, Gays Mills 5

-GAYS MILLS, Wis. — La Crescent pulled away from a close game with a five-run top of the sixth inning.
+GAYS MILLS, Wis. — La Crescent pulled away from a close game with a five-run top of the sixth inning in the first game and ended the second with a five-run seventh.

-First baseman Jack Welch drove in two runs for La Crescent, which took advantage of eight errors to scored six unearned runs.
+First baseman Jack Welch drove in two runs for La Crescent, which took advantage of eight errors to scored six unearned runs in the opener.

 Left fielder Nathan Masterson, designated hitter Karson Pape and catcher Logan De Boer each doubled, and Masterson and Pape each had two hits.